cinquemb/DeFiOptions-core/README.md

 The surplus effectively represents the amount of funds available for writing new options and for covering required collateral variations due to underlying price jumps.
 If it returns zero it means that the specified address is lacking enough collateral and at risk of having its positions liquidated.

+The above defines the built in collateral model (and ignores that there is a global collateral requirements that are based on the skew of the stablecoins and credited balances in the exchange and applies dynamically based on poisitions sizes in order to spread the excess/deficit onto all new options writers and reduce risk for the exchange), however, external collateral models can be used based on any particular underyling.

 ### Liquidating positions

 Options can be liquidated either individually due to a writer not meeting collateral requirements for covering his open positions, or collectively at the option token contract level upon maturity.